SEEBURGER Business Integration Suite Accelerate Business-Driven Innovation with IntegrationDownload whitepaper now

 back to top

-In Peppol, different message types (e.g. orders, invoices) are exchanged over open protocols.
+Peppol exchanges various message types (e.g. orders, invoices) over open protocols in an e-delivery system.
 The following rules ensure interoperability:

-Essentially, the parties in the Peppol network communicate over a 4-corner model.
-The sender and recipient stand at opposite ends of the outer edge, while the corresponding access points are the two inner corners.
-The sender sends a document, such as an electronic invoice, to his Peppol access point.
+The parties in the Peppol network communicate over a 4-corner model.
+The sender and recipient stand at opposite ends of the upper edge, while the corresponding access points are the respective bottom corners.
+The sender sends a document, such as an electronic invoice, to a Peppol access point of his choice.
 From here, the network sends the document to his counterpart’s access point, where his counterpart can collect it.
 If his counterpart wishes to send a document in response, he sends this to his own access point, and the network forwards it to the recipient’s access point, from where it can be pulled into the recipient’s internal invoicing system.

 The Peppol network assigns dynamic addresses to the receiving access points.
-Using the receiver’s Peppol ID , a request is made to the Service Metadata Locator (SML) for the address details of the receiver’s Service Metadata Provider (SMP).
+That means that there is no static connection between access points.
+Instead, establishing a connection is part of the sending process.
+Using the receiver’s Peppol ID, a request is made to the Service Metadata Locator (SML) for the address details of the receiver’s Service Metadata Provider (SMP).
 The SMP responds with the formats supported by the receiver and the address of the receiving access point.
-If the files to be sent are in a formats supported by the recipient, the process is started to send these to the receiving access point.
+If the files to be sent are in a format supported by the recipient, the process is started to send these to the receiving access point.
+This setup makes it possible to reach any partner in the network at any time, in keeping with the motto "Connect once, connect to all".

-All organisations registered to Peppol, whether as a supplier, a business client, a government contractor, a service provider or - in the near future - tax authorities, can enjoy the following advantages:
+All organizations registered to Peppol, whether as a supplier, a business client, a government contractor, a service provider or – in the near future – tax authorities, can enjoy the following advantages:

 What are the main advantages of Peppol for suppliers and customers?

-From a supplier’s perspective, Peppol’s advantages can be summarised as follows:
+From a supplier’s perspective, Peppol’s advantages can be summarized as follows:

-The fourth pillar, the Peppol Business Interoperability Specifications, ʽBIS’,standardises electronic documents.
+The third pillar, the Peppol Business Interoperability Specifications, ʽBIS’, standardizes electronic documents.
 These standards enable secure, open data exchange, whether between purchasers in the public sector and their European suppliers, or purchasers and suppliers in other sectors or further afield.
-These e-procurement specifications, updated by OpenPEPPOL, build on the work of the CEN Workshop on Business Interoperability Interfaces for Public Procurement in Europe (CEN BII).
+These e-procurement specifications (Peppol BIS), updated by OpenPeppol, build on the work of the CEN Workshop on Business Interoperability Interfaces for Public Procurement in Europe (CEN BII).
+However, alongside the specifications published by OpenPeppol, parties can also use country-specific specifications.
+For example, UBL syntax is not the only supported document type.
+Parties are perfectly able to use other syntaxes, such as the Cross Industry Invoice (CII) syntax used in Germany’s XRechnung.

 Registering to receive data over the Peppol network involves entering your recipient details into your service provider’s Service Metadata Publisher (SMP).
 This is done either by the service provider or through a dedicated user interface for updating details.